vga101/gaiasky/README.md

 edit the configuration file so that `data.json.catalog` points to `data/catalog-tgas-hyg-lod-old.json`.

-Finally, run Gaia Sky with:
+### 1.4.
+Running

+To run Gaia Sky VR, make sure that both the Oculus runtime and Steam VR are running.
+Then, run Gaia Sky through gradle.
+The first time it will pull lots of dependencies and compile the whole project, so it may take a while.

 ```
-$  gradlew desktop:run
+$  gradlew.bat desktop:run
 ```

 Et voilà!
-The bleeding edge Gaia Sky is running in your machine.
+Gaia Sky VR dev branch is running.

 In order to pull the latest version from the repository, just run the following from the `gaiasky` folder.

 ```
-$  git pull
+$  git pull origin vr
 ```

 Remember that the master branch is the development branch and therefore intrinsically unstable.
 It is not guaranteed to always work.